dbierer/php-class-notes/php-iii-sep-2024.md

 http://localhost:8883/#/5

 ## TODO
-* Q: Are there any good places that give examples or challenges regarding design patterns?

-* Q: Does PHP 8 automatically introduce efficiencies when passing arrays into functions?

-* Q: What is the `configure` flag needed to put the PHP *.so files in the right place?
-* A: TBD
+* Q: Is there any compelling reason to use `SplObjectStorage` rather a simple array?

+* Q: Code challenge: insert a value into the *middle* of an array, and have it be in the correct index order

+* Q: Reference to Composer autoloader?

 * Q: Are there any tools to assist with a PHP update (e.g. 5.6 to 8.4)?
 * A: For a list of tools start here: